-I am a PhD Candidate at the Government Department at Georgetown University and a Stanton Nuclear Security Fellow at MIT.
-In 2016-2017 I was a Smith Richardson Predoctoral Fellow at Yale's International Security Studies program.
+I am a Postdoctoral Fellow at Carnegie Mellon's Institute for Politics and Strategy.
+I received my PhD in Political Science from Georgetown University in 2018.
+I was previously a Stanton Nuclear Security Fellow at MIT (2017-2018) and a Smith Richardson Predoctoral Fellow at Yale's International Security Studies program (2016-2017).

 Before starting the PhD, I was a Research Fellow with the Institute for Conflict, Cooperation and Security at the University of Birmingham.
-In the past I have worked with International Studies Quarterly, the International Politics department at Aberystwyth University, the Center for International Relations of the Getulio Vargas Foundation, the China-Brazil Business Council, and the Program on China and Latin America at the Inter-American Dialogue.
+In the past I have also worked with International Studies Quarterly, the International Politics department at Aberystwyth University, the Center for International Relations of the Getulio Vargas Foundation, and the China-Brazil Business Council.

 I received my BA in International Relations from the Pontifical Catholic University of Rio de Janeiro, where I was born and raised.